damiannluczak/woolang-compiler/README.md

 - Comments: `# comment`
 - Supported statements: `if`, `elif`, `else`, `while`, `def`, `return`, `print`
 - All variables are of type `int` (in the MVP version)
-- The compiler translates `.pyc` source files into equivalent C code that can be compiled with GCC.
+- The compiler translates `.woo` source files into equivalent C code that can be compiled with GCC.

 ---